MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”.
    - **failureReason** - String – Only added when status is “failure”.
 Indicating the error response given by the RFS Provisioning response.
+   - **MicrosoftPurchaseOrderId** - String - Microsoft Order Id for the purchase.
+   - **OriginalTransactionId** - String - Apple Transaction Id for the purchase.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **productId** - String – App Store ID of the product the request was made for
    - **status** - String – Success or Failure, indicating if the request succeeded or failed